Sergey Karjakin: 2017–2018

 In December, he participated in the London Chess Classic, placing eighth with a score of 3½/9.

 In January, Karjakin competed in the Tata Steel Masters.
 He placed seventh, scoring 7½/13 (+2−0=11).

 In March, he competed in the Candidates Tournament 2018.
 He finished third with 8/14 (+4−2=8), one point behind the winner Caruana.

 In April, he participated in the fifth edition of Shamkir Chess, finishing third with a score of 5/9 (+1−0=8).

 From 28 May to 7 June, he competed in the sixth edition of Norway Chess, finishing last with 3/8 (+1−3=4).

 2019–2020

+In March 2019, Karjakin competed as part of the Russian team at the World Team Championship in Astana, Kazakhstan.
+He was defeated by the Kazakh grandmaster Rinat Dzhumabaev.
+Despite this, the Russian team took first place in the tournament.